bengal865/python-variables-starter/README.md

-# web-project-template
+# Python Project Template
-Template files for a website project
+Template files for your Python projects